Conflux-Chain/go-conflux-sdk/api.md

 type BulkCfxCaller BulkCallerCore
 ```

-BulkCfxCaller used for bulk call rpc in one request to imporve efficiency
+BulkCfxCaller used for bulk call rpc in one request to improve efficiency

 #### func  NewBulkCfxCaller